Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 Auxiliary API libraries can be imported and used via the **`import(..)`** statement.

-The import libraries are implemented either in Dpdl (with '*.h' extension and located in './DpdlLibs/libs/' folder, or in a Native Dpdl library that can be implemented and configured to be accessed via Dpdl in a easy and straight forward way.
+The import libraries are implemented either in Dpdl (with '*.h' extension located in './DpdlLibs/libs/' folder), OR are implemented in a native java library that can be configured to be accessed via Dpdl in a easy and straight forward way.

 ```python